Definition

 Typical Work

-Monitors all activities on a shift in a communications center providing supervision, direction, and guidance to ensure compliance to established goals, procedures, and regulation; in Tacoma or Olympia manages and supervises the operation of the entire station;
+Monitors all activities on a shift in a district communications center providing supervision, direction, and guidance to ensure compliance to established goals, procedures, and regulation;

-Evaluates productivity and efficiency of work unit and works closely with the Station Manager and other shift supervisors to establish policies and procedures and to promote uniformity of operation;
+Evaluates productivity and efficiency of work unit and works closely with the Communications Officer 4 and other shift supervisors to establish policies and procedures, develop and mentor subordinates, and to promote uniformity of operation;

 Maintains records of job performance of all assigned personnel and prepares and administers evaluations and counseling of personnel;